-Procedures - all processes should have adequate manuals and procedures documented.
-The manuals and procedures should describe the actions taken to comply with JIB business strategy and the associated risk policies.
+Procedures - procedures should describe the actions taken to comply with JIB business strategy and the associated risk policies.

 Three lines of defence

 First line of defence

 The Board of Directors has a key role in the first line of defence as it establishes and communicates a clear set of policy boundaries and limits in keeping with the Bank's risk appetite, business strategy and financial targets.